dev08math/real_estate_project/README.md

 This ECOM APP is based on React.js and Django REST Framework utilizing PostgreSQL as relational database management system.
 It essentially encompases some basic functions of any ecommerce website.

 # Features
-1. Admin Login
+1. User Creation and Login
-2. User creation and Profiling
+2.
 3. Robust Cart management
 4. Order History
 5. Payment management with the help of Paypal's API